Centroplan-france/vcom_yuman_sync/README.md

 - `VCOM_PASSWORD` – VCOM account password
 - `YUMAN_TOKEN` – API token for Yuman

-Set them manually or create a `.env` file:
+Set them manually or create a `.env` file which will be loaded automatically:

 ```bash
 export VCOM_API_KEY="your-key"